 Heidi became involved with DVGRR in 2004 and currently serves as Board President.
-She is a serial DVGRR adopter of SENIOR Goldens and Golden mixes, having brought ten seniors into her home over the past few years.
-Heidi spends her time enjoying her canine family of five senior rescue dogs, including those from DVGRR, and a very sweet cat.
+She is a serial DVGRR adopter of senior Goldens and Golden mixes, having brought 11 DVGRR seniors into her home over the past few years.
+Heidi spends her time enjoying her canine family of senior rescue dogs, including those from DVGRR, and a very sweet cat.
 She also writes grants for DVGRR to help fund various projects supporting Golden Gateway and the DVGRR mission.

 “I have had Goldens and other dogs for many years and was initially drawn to DVGRR because of their focus on this wonderful breed.
 Once I adopted my first DVGRR Golden, Molson, in July 2004 and got involved, I met the most dedicated, professional group of people I ever had the privilege to work with.
 The quality of the leadership and staff at DVGRR and the depth of thinking that goes into everything that they do is well beyond anything I was expecting.

-My time available for volunteering is limited due to the demands of my work life, so I have to be very selective with the time investments I make.
-DVGRR is an organization whose strategic vision and daily execution of so many vital services makes a difference to the breed that I love, so I am proud to be a part of their important work.”
+“For me, volunteering my time and skills to DVGRR allows me to give back to an organization whose strategic vision and daily execution of so many vital services makes a difference to the dogs that I love in a meaningful way, so I am proud to be a part of this important work.”

 Frank Fabian is the owner of Wm.
 W. Fabian & Son, Inc. He became a volunteer with DVGRR in 2009 and is also a 50-year member of the Newtown Fire Association and serves on the Board of Directors of the Pickering Manor Nursing Home.
 Within DVGRR, Frank is active with Meet & Greets, transportation and as an occasional handyman, in addition to his role on the Board of Directors.
 His hobbies are antique fire trucks and Lionel trains.
 Frank and his wife share their home with three Goldens.